 What’s going on here?

 When we stop and take a closer look, anger can provide us with important information.
 When you understand what is triggering your anger, you can heal those triggers.
-When your triggers are healed, you’ll be able to feel angry without over-reacting.
+When your triggers are healed, you’ll be able to feel angry without overreacting.
 You’ll be able to feel angry and still be in control of what you say and do.
-Learning to control anger and its triggers are a step in learning “emotional regulation,” something that you may not have gotten a chance to do as a child.
+Learning to control anger and its triggers is a step in learning “emotional regulation,” something that you may not have gotten a chance to do as a child.

 Anger is actually a secondary emotion.
 When you get angry, it feels like it’s the first and only emotion you feel, but that’s not what’s really happening.
 What actually happens is that you feel something else first, before the anger, and THAT emotion is what triggers the anger.
-In all likelihood, you have a memory or experience an event, and your mind interprets it so quickly that you don’t even notice it, but you feel something.
+In all likelihood, you have a memory or experience of an event, and your mind interprets it so quickly that you don’t even notice it, but you feel something.
 That “something” triggers the anger.

-For those of us healing from the effects of someone’s probable or diagnosed narcissism, or chronic toxicity, our anger is most likely associated with painful past experiences.
+For those of us healing from the effects of someone’s probable or diagnosed narcissism or chronic toxicity, our anger is most likely associated with painful past experiences.
 If you haven’t dealt with those traumatic experiences, your anger will be triggered more easily.
 You may feel angry much of the time.

 Feeling anger is also a way of protecting ourselves.
 Have you ever thought of that?
-Sometimes we use anger to keep others at a distance so we don’t get hurt again.
-This can become an internal conflict: we don’t want to feel angry, but we don’t want to be hurt again either.
+Sometimes we use anger to keep others at a distance, so we don’t get hurt again.
+This can become an internal conflict: we don’t want to feel angry, but we don’t want to be hurt again, either.

 In my childhood family of origin, the rules were that it was OK for my mother to openly display anger at whomever she chose, for any reason, but I was not allowed to express anger without risking punishment.
-If we grew up with a mother who was intolerant of anyone’s anger but her own, then as adults we have some specific challenges that need to be dealt with.
-If we were not allowed to express all of our emotions, including anger, because they were judged or punished, we may have learned that anger is bad, frightening, useless, unfair, should be avoided, denied, or held inside.
+If we grew up with a mother who was intolerant of anyone’s anger but her own, then as adults, we have some specific challenges that need to be dealt with.
+If we were not allowed to express all of our emotions, including anger, because they were judged or punished, we may have learned that anger is bad, frightening, useless, unfair, and should be avoided, denied, or held inside.

 When you grow up believing these things about anger and enter adulthood holding these beliefs, you’ll likely behave in ways that demonstrate that you believe your anger is useless or irrelevant (victimhood), or you may not know how to express anger in a healthy manner.
 You may even feel guilty for having angry feelings.
 Guilt on top of anger.
 Great!